Jerome-Graves/RobotDog/README.md

 - IMU unit (not sure which one)

 ## ToDO
-- Add ESP code to repo.
+- Add ESP code to the repo.
 - Compute IK on ESP (very slow in python).
 - Add walk cycles.
-- Add bluetooth controller support.
+- Add Bluetooth controller support.
 - finish parts list
 - test battery